The Best Trail Runners for Thru-Hiking in 2023

 Pros: Vibram outsole; drainage gills for quick drying; wide toe box.

 If you love the wide toe box of Altra trail runners but would prefer to avoid the Lone Peak’s zero drop-ness, the Topo Ultraventure Pro may be your perfect shoe.
 It’s wide in the toes, like Altras, and has a modest 5mm drop that will provide more support for heel strikers.
 Its grippy Vibram outsole also outperforms Altras in terms of traction and is carefully designed for a perfect fit that hits the sweet spot between sloppy-roomy and too tight.
-The Ultraventure Pro, just released in 2020, is a beefed-up version of the Ultraventure 2.
+The Ultraventure Pro, originally released in 2020, is a beefed-up version of the Ultraventure 3.

-Compared to the Ultraventure 2, the Pro has a stiffer feel thanks to the addition of a rock plate and higher-density midsole foam.
+Compared to the standard Ultraventure, the Pro has a stiffer feel thanks to the addition of a rock plate and higher-density midsole foam.
 A more abrasion-resistant mesh upper and slightly roomier fit make this trail runner better suited than most to the rigors of a thru-hike.
 Topo Athletic designed this shoe to combine the rugged, all-terrain durability of a long-distance hiking shoe with the streamlined minimalism of a trail runner.

 Read our review of the Topo Ultraventure Pro.